AlayaNetwork/alaya-devdocs/website/docs/Wasm_Getting_started.md

 Description：

-- `abi` the interface provided by the contract to external calls，the abi in the file compiled ：`HelloWorld/build/contracts/HelloWorld.json`
+- `abi` is the interface provided by the contract for external calls.
+The abi corresponding to each contract can be found in the compiled file, such as: `HelloWorld/build/contracts/HelloWorld.json`
-- `contractAddr` contract address
+- `contractAddr`: There is a contract address after the contract is successfully deployed
-- `helloWorld` contract object created
+- `helloWorld` is the abstraction of contract objects constructed to interact with on-chain contracts

 **Step3.** Call contract